CrowdHailer/eyg/README.md

 {newstate, {$Creator: ["hi], $STDOUT: ["hi", "bill"]}
 ```

+in tests you can pass the test pid instead of a module and see the messages that were sent.
+Make *stubbing?* a generic part of the language.

 This looks like it should be called the message monad. process references that you do not pass should be macros.

 - Single integer/fraction type